 Host range and part of host affected

-FAW are extremely polyphagous, and a review suggest they have been recorded on over 350 host species (Montezano et al. 2018).
+FAW are extremely polyphagous, and a recent review suggest they have been recorded on over 350 host species from more than 75 families, although it has a preference for monocots, mainly Poaceae, but also for Asteraceae and Fabaceae (Montezano et al. 2018).
+A detailed host list is provided by EPPO at https://gd.eppo.int/taxon/LAPHFR/datasheet (EPPO, 2020).
 FAW are a serious pest of corn, rice, sorghum, cotton, soybean and sugarcane around the world and their range extends to potatoes, tomatoes and cucurbits and a number of other vegetable and fruit crops (Casmuz et al. 2010).
 Damage can reduce production severely, particularly in high population numbers.
 Young seedlings are usually targeted as larvae emerge at the beginning of the growing season, but vegetative and reproductive plants are also attacked as larvae age.
 Larvae begin feeding in the whorl and feeding extends to leaves, stems and reproductive parts and larger larvae may cut the plant at the base.

 Pest damage